Window - window.location

 location.reload()

-: Method to refresh the current page.
+: A method for refreshing the current page.

 Code Examples

-- Check the URL of the current page
+- Checking the current page URL

 JavaScript